 APP 6 – Use or disclosure of personal information

 Elders collects personal information from you for a specific reason as described in APP 3.
 This is referred to as the primary purpose.
 Elders agrees to not use or disclose this information for a secondary purpose unless you consent to us doing so, or under the circumstances involved we believe you would reasonably expect Elders to use or disclose the information for a secondary purpose and that that secondary purpose is related to the primary purpose.

 In the unlikely event that we hold sensitive information about you, we will only disclose or use that information with your consent or if the use or disclosure is directly related to the primary purpose.

 Elders will also disclose your personal information or sensitive information if we are required to do so by law or by order of a court or tribunal; or if Elders reasonably believes that the use or disclosure of the information is reasonably necessary for an enforcement related activity or on behalf of an enforcement body, in which case we will make a written note of the use or disclosure.

 This principle does not apply to direct marketing activities, which are discussed in APP 7 below.

 Elders will only use any personal information we hold on you for the purpose of direct marketing if:

-- We believe you would reasonably expect us to use or disclose the information for direct marketing
+we believe you would reasonably expect us to use or disclose the information for direct marketing; and

 If we collected the information involved from you and you would not reasonably expect us to use or disclose the information for the purpose of direct marketing, or we collected the information from someone other than you, we will only use or disclose the information with your consent or where it is impracticable to obtain your consent.
 Either way, we will provide you with a simple means by which you may request not to receive direct marketing communications from Elders.